Scuba diving inBaa Atoll

 All international flights to the Maldives use Malé’s International Airport, located on a separate island, Hulhule, about 2km east of Male’ island.
 Domestic flights and seaplane transfers to resorts also use this airport, although the seaplane terminal is on the far side of the island and necessitates a free, five-minute bus transfer around the runway.

-For those looking for an island-based holiday, there are a number of luxury resorts including Four Seasons Landaa Giraavaru, Soneva Fushi and the retro-chic Finolhu to choose from.
-The majority are located on the outer islands of the atoll but all offer excursions to Hanifaru Bay and have easy access to the other fantastic dive sites on offer.
+If you are looking for a private resort, there are a number of luxury properties including Four Seasons Landaa Giraavaru, Soneva Fushi and the retro-chic Finolhu to choose from.
+Most are found on the outer islands of the atoll, and all offer excursions to Hanifaru Bay and other amazing dive sites in Baa Atoll.

-Affordable options are also found on accessible local islands such as Dharavandhoo, with its domestic airport and direct flights from Male.
+Affordable local island options are also found on Dharavandhoo, where the domestic airport is located.
 Our top pick is Aveyla Manta Village – founded by Risheen and Sidey, two locals with a shared passion for the ocean and with over thirty years of diving experience in the Maldives.

 During the manta ray season, liveaboards plan itineraries that include Baa Atoll in order to take advantage of the fantastic experiences on offer at Hanifaru Bay.
 However, we highly recommend joining one of the Manta Trust’s expeditions.
 These trips provide guests with an opportunity to get involved with their research and gain a deeper insight into the incredible marine life of Baa Atoll.

 Seasons and weather in Baa Atoll

 The Maldives experience a tropical monsoonal climate, with two distinct seasons; the northeast monsoon (dry season) and southwest monsoon (wet season).
 Temperatures can range from 25-31°C, with an average year-round temperature around 27°C. Water temperatures are also relatively constant throughout the year at 26-29°C.